ronin-rb/ronin-core/README.md

   `~/.local/share`).
 * Allows querying `~/.gitconfig` for common git settings.
 * Provides a common `Command` base class for all ronin libraries.
+* Provides a `Shell` and `CommandShell` base classes for writing interactive shells.
+* Provides a `Params` API for adding user configurable parameters to classes.

 ## Requirements